ionet-official/iointel/README.md

 ## API Endpoints

 Here are some of the key endpoints if you integrate via REST:
-   - POST /council: Runs a council vote with ScheduleRequest.task.
    - POST /reasoning: Runs a reasoning step with TextRequest.
    - POST /summarize: Summarizes text in TextRequest.
    - POST /sentiment: Performs sentiment analysis on TextRequest.